rory81/the_reading_list/README.md

 Before going into the user stories it should be noted that a future feature should be to connect to an excisting database of books.
 That way the user doesn't have to fill in the books manually.
 But for now it is a good way to implement the C (create) from the CRUD principle.

+The mockups are in the folder static/mockups and presented as png files.
+Deviation was mostly additions like the change password and making two pages for the editbook page, one with and one without edit/delete buttons

 ### **Home**
 They say don't judge a book by its cover, but there are readers that pick a book based on how pretty, weird or scary the cover looks.